shakfu/cyfaust/docs/cyfaust_block_api.md

 # Box Api examples

-Some sketches of different ways the box api can be implemented in cyfaust.
+Some sketches of different ways the faust box api can be implemented in cyfaust.

 ## Example 1